 The ISM band has the following frequencies:

 - 902-928MHz: We don’t use this low frequency for our Wi-Fi equipment.

 - 2.4-2.4835 GHz: This is a frequency we use for 802.11b, 802.11g and 802.11n

 - 5 GHz: There are a couple of frequencies on the 5 GHz band we can use.
 802.11a and 802.11n operate here.

 What standards do we have?
 There’s 802.11a, 802.11b, 802.11g, and 802.11n.
 What are the differences?
 First, let me show you this table:

 |Data Rate||Up to 54Mbit||Up to 11Mbit||Up to 54Mbit||Up to 300-600Mbit|

 What do we have here?
-You can see 802.11b is the slowest standard we have which can only get to 11Mbit.
+You can see 802.11b is the slowest standard we have, which can only get to 11Mbit.
 802.11a is faster but operates on the 5GHz band.
 We get speeds up to 54Mbit here.
-The same technique that was used for 802.11a is being used for 802.11g but now on the 2.4GHz band.
+The same technique used for 802.11a is being used for 802.11g but is now on the 2.4GHz band.
 This makes 802.11b and 802.11g compatible since they operate on the same frequency.

 802.11n is another story…a lot of things have been changed to increase its performance.
-You can get from 300 or 600Mbit and it can operate on the 2.4 and 5GHz frequency band.
+You can get from 300 or 600Mbit, and it can operate on the 2.4 and 5GHz frequency bands.